What is Enagas?

 The use of natural gas is growing a lot, and Enagas is well-positioned in Europe where it has 6 out of the 22 gasification plants.
 The recent acquisition of Tallgrass will allow it to balance off the diminishment of revenues from the Spanish regulated market.

-I have valued the company following a DCF model, assuming these hypotheses for the next ten years:
+In this analysis of Enagas, we have valued the company following a DCF model, assuming these hypotheses for the next ten years:

 - COVID-19 will cause a decrease of 8% in demand for natural gas for 2020, after that it will completely recover the 2019 level in 2022.
 It will increase at 1.5% yearly until 2029